Godflesh: Formation and early years (1982–1988)

-The band that would eventually become Godflesh, Fall of Because, formed in 1982 when B. C. Green and Paul Neville, two young musicians living in cheap council estate housing in east Birmingham, started experimenting musically alongside a drum machine.
-Fall of Because, so named for a Killing Joke song and a chapter from an Aleister Crowley book, found a live drummer when Justin Broadrick, who lived in the same council housing as Green and Neville, joined the group in 1984 after organising a concert at The Mermaid in Birmingham.
-At that show, Fall of Because, Final (Broadrick's first musical act) and an early incarnation of Napalm Death performed before a crowd of twenty-five people.
+The band that would eventually become Godflesh, O.P.D.
+(Officially Pronounced Dead), formed in 1982 when B. C. Green and Paul Neville, two young musicians living in cheap council estate housing in east Birmingham, started experimenting musically alongside a drum machine.
+In 1983, the band renamed to Fall of Because, named after a Killing Joke song and a chapter from an Aleister Crowley book.
+The band found a live drummer, Justin Broadrick, who lived in the same council housing as Green and Neville.
+Broadrick joined the group in 1984 after organising a concert at The Mermaid in Birmingham.
+At that show, Fall of Because, Final (Broadrick's first musical act), and an early incarnation of Napalm Death performed before a crowd of twenty-five people.
 In the months following that concert, Broadrick joined Napalm Death as a guitarist and Fall of Because as a drummer and altered the latter's sound by introducing albums from Swans, Sonic Youth and Discharge to Green and Neville.
 Only fifteen at the time, Broadrick said he "usurped" their band.

 Fall of Because recorded a demo titled Extirpate in 1986, which contained several tracks that would become Godflesh songs.
 Due to these recordings not being widely available until 1999, they were retrospectively recognised as "eerily" ahead of their time by Exclaim!.
 Later in 1986, Broadrick was invited to play drums for Head of David, leading to his departure from Napalm Death and soon after from Fall of Because in 1987.
 Then, in March 1988, he left Head of David for being, according to Broadrick, "too noisy of a drummer", and contacted Green in April to reform Fall of Because as a duo.
 In that reformation, Broadrick took over on guitar, and the band went back to employing a drum machine for percussion.
 It was then that the group was renamed Godflesh.
 Broadrick explained the new name by saying, "I heard someone once say that music is the voice of God.
 The word 'God' conjures something immense and inconceivable.
 The 'flesh' part is what effects you on a physical level.
 Our music is loud and destructive."